zengelan/eks-workshop/content/030_container/030_eksctl/whileyouwait.md

     Finally, we can represent not-a-number (NAN) or infinity.

      ---
     infkey: .inf

     nonum: .NAN

-infkey Foo is infinity and nonum is NAN.
+infkey is infinity and nonum is NAN.
 (Not a number)

- String Types
+ # String Types

    YAML strings are Unicode based .
 In most situations, quotes are optional unless we use escape sequences in our string